vinayakn87/Credit-card-fraud-detection/README.md

 2. Cost sensitive classification using Bayes minimum risk classifier
 3. Threshold optimization to minimize costs<br>

-The approaches 2 and 3 are illustrate two ways of dealing with class imbalance in machine learning problems.
+The approaches 2 and 3 illustrate two ways of dealing with class imbalance in machine learning problems.

 ## Results & outcome
 We see that the Random forest classifer with threshold optimization gives us the best result.
 We are able to achieve cost savings of 81% using a threshold of 0.0408.
 It is worth noting that the models which give the most cost savings are not necessarily the ones with best F1-score indicating that we have allowed for higher misclassification in order to achieve the best financial outcome.